 You might want to think about transferring your pension if:

-- You want more investment choice from your pension, so want to move into a Sipp
+- you want more investment choice from your pension, so want to move into a self-invested personal pension (Sipp)

 You can transfer your pension to another registered pension scheme, a pension scheme abroad (as long as it’s a qualifying recognised scheme) or the Pension Protection Fund (PPF).